Mathematical models for therapeutic approaches involving electric conductors or shielding: Circular conductor wire

-where $\mu$ is the permeability of medium.
-Let $\varepsilon$ be the appropriate potential.
 Let $L_1$ be the self-inductance of $N$ and let $L_2$ be self-inductance of $W$.
 Let $R_1$, $R_2$ be the resistances.
 Before the cord is placed on the head, the electric circuit that represents $N$ only is in Fig. \ref{wirec1}.
 For this circuit, the differential equation and the initial condition are